nus-cs2103-AY1718S2/addressbook-level4/collated/test/SuxianAlicia.md

     }

     /**
-     * A Model stub that always throws a DuplicateCalendarEntryException when trying to add a calendar event.
+     * A Model stub that always throws a DuplicateCalendarEntryException when trying to add a calendar entry.
      */
     private class ModelStubThrowingDuplicateCalendarEventException extends ModelStub {